sandeepkushawah/sandeepkushawah.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Physics, Indian Institute of Technology Mandi, 2026 (expected)
-* M.S. in Jekyll, GitHub University, 2014
+* M.Sc. in Physics, Indian Institute of Technology Delhi, 2019
-* B.S. in GitHub, GitHub University, 2012
+* B.Sc.(Hons) in Physics, University of Delhi, 2017

 Work experience
 ======